OAGi/Score/docs/user_guide/index.rst

 A user with the admin right can change the Name, Organization, and password of another user.
 To do so,

-1. Click “Admin” menu.
+1. Click "Admin" menu.

-2. Choose “Accounts” from the drop-down list.
+2. Choose "Accounts" from the drop-down list.

-3. On the “Accounts” page, use the search filters on the top to find the desired user account to update.
-Click the “Login ID” of the desired user.
+3. On the "Accounts" page, use the search filters on the top to find the desired user account to update.
+Click the "Login ID" of the desired user.

    1. Change the fields: Name, Organization, Password, and Admin checkbox as desired.

-4. Click the “Update” button.
+4. Click the "Update" button.

 Enable or Disable User Account
 ------------------------------